Gliadin: Biochemistry

 Gliadins are prolamins and are separated on the basis of electrophoretic mobility and isoelectric focusing.
 Gliadin peptides cross the intestinal barrier by active transport.

 Metabolism

 Gliadins are known for their role, along with glutenin, in the formation of gluten.
 They are slightly soluble in ethanol and contain only intramolecular disulfide links.
 They also cause some of the best examples of food-derived pathogenesis.
 People with celiac disease (also known as gluten-sensitive enteropathy) are sensitive to α, β, and γ gliadins.
-Those with WD urticaria and Baker's asthma are sensitive to ω-gliadins.
+Those with wheat-dependent urticaria and baker's asthma are sensitive to ω-gliadins.

-Gliadin can also serve as a useful delivery method for sensitive enzymes (such as superoxide dismutase, which is fused with gliadin to form glisodin) – this helps protect them from stomach acids that cause breakdown.
+Gliadin can also serve as a useful delivery method for sensitive enzymes (such as superoxide dismutase, which is fused with gliadin to form glisodin).
+This helps protect them from stomach acids that cause breakdown.

 For useful description of the gliadins see: